How to Help Your Partner or Spouse with Addiction

 How to Help Your Partner Struggling with Addiction

-As mentioned above, you can encourage your partner and learn more about how to help them, but it’s important to understand that you can’t make them do something that they don’t want to do, including stopping drug or alcohol abuse and going to rehab.
-Whether they’re ready or not, however, you can take steps to encourage them and show your love and support in the following ways:
+You can encourage your partner and learn more about how to help them as they are dealing with addiction, but it’s important to understand that you can’t make them do something that they don’t want to do, including stopping drug or alcohol abuse and going to rehab.

 How to Talk to Your Spouse or Partner About Addiction Treatment & Rehab